xavireina/Frontend-jwt/README.md

 # My project's name

-​
+​FITFUN

 ## App description & purpose

 ​
-With this app the user can...
-​
-It is part of my final project for the Ironhack web dev bootcamp, a MERN fullstack application.
-​
+With this App I intend to change the way of doing sports in the world.
+In recent years, alternatives to the conventional gym have been born.
+With FitFun, I intend to unite sport and laughter, to offer an alternative gym that seeks the Global well-being of people

 ## Backend connection

 ​
-It is the frontend repository and it is connected to [this backend](http://link-to-my-backend-repo.org/).
+It is the frontend repository and it is connected to [this backend](https://github.com/xavireina/Server-jwt).

 ## .env

-you have to setup `.env` example in `.env.sample`
+You have to setup `.env` example in `.env.sample`
 ​

 ## Install the app

-​

 ```
 $ npm install
 ```

-​

 ## Start & watch